 Beginning Windsurfing Lessons are given on Saturday mornings and Sunday mornings during the season (Apr-Oct) except when tides are too low to open the club.
-We offer three beginning level windsurfing classes:
+Our beginner windsurfing series includes:

-First-time windsurfers and windsurfers without a CSC windsurfing rating (you will typically earn your Novice rating as part of this class)
+First-time windsurfers and windsurfers without a CSC windsurfing rating (students will typically earn your Novice rating as part of this class)

 - Clinic: Windsurfing Equipment Inspection

 Anytime after receiving the Novice rating, an introduction to key aspects of windsurfing equipment, how they work, and how to inspect for damage, and what to do if you encounter a problem

 Register for the appropriate class here to get started.
 Since these are popular classes and often have a waitlist, please remember to cancel your registration if your plans change.

 Wetsuits are available to borrow at the club, or you can bring your own.

 Intermediate and Advanced Lessons